s.

 • Language development at the child’s pace

-When communication is meaningful and functional, the brain strengthens the neural networks that support interaction.
+When communication is meaningful, the brain strengthens the neural networks that support interaction.

 Emotional Regulation and Neuroplasticity